 Lemonaid is a telehealth medicine service that launched in San Francisco in 2013.
 Its mission is simple: make healthcare accessible for everyone across the nation.
 All services are provided via its snazzy mobile app, video call, or phone call.

 Lemonaid professionals include medical doctors and nurse practitioners.
-They’re able to treat over 30 conditions, and each condition has its own guidelines and process for treatment.
-After a consultation, you may get a prescription for a medication that you can get from their pharmacy.
+They’re able to treat over 30 conditions, and each condition has guidelines and processes for treatment.
+After a consultation, you may get a prescription for a medication that you can get from the Lemonaid pharmacy.

-It has an extensive FAQ page that gives you answers not only about the platform but each condition that its healthcare professionals treat.
+It has an extensive FAQ page that gives you answers, not only about the platform, but also about each condition that its healthcare professionals treat.

 Once you click on the condition you want to be treated for, you’ll be prompted to answer some questions about yourself.

 When you sign up for Lemonaid, you’ll fill out a questionnaire about your medical history.
-Note that there are only two choices when it comes to choosing your gender: male or female.
+You’ll start by sharing your sex assigned at birth, date of birth, previous diagnoses, and medications.
 A doctor will review your information and contact you for follow-up questions within 24 hours.